yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 [[Note to RFC Editor: please remove before publication.]]

+## draft-ietf-acme-star-delegation-03

+- Consistency with the latest changes in the base ACME STAR document, e.g. star-delegation-enabled capability renamed and moved.
+- Proxy use cases (recursive delegation) and the definition of proxy behavior.
+- More detailed analysis of the CDNI and STIR use cases, including sequence diagrams.

 ## draft-ietf-acme-star-delegation-02

 - Security considerations: review by Ryan Sleevi.
 - CSR template simplified: instead of being a JSON Schema document itself, it is now a simple JSON document which validates to a JSON Schema.
-- Consistency with the latest changes in the base ACME STAR document, e.g. star-delegation-enabled capability renamed and moved.
-- Proxy use cases (recursive delegation) and the definition of proxy behavior.

 ## draft-ietf-acme-star-delegation-01